Virginia State Route 168: State Route 168 Business

 State Route 168 Business is a 14.40 mi business route of SR 168.
 The entire length is also known as Battlefield Boulevard.
 This was originally a part of SR 168 before the Chesapeake Expressway was completed.
 This highway is often used to avoid the toll on the main expressway—drivers travelling North make a left turn at VA 168 Business, then enter the expressway at Hillcrest Parkway.

 Great Bridge Bridge

-The Great Bridge Bridge is a double-leaf rolling bascule drawbridge that carries Battlefield Blvd.(SR 168 Business) and spans the Atlantic Intracoastal Waterway in Chesapeake, Virginia.
+The Great Bridge Bridge is a double-leaf rolling bascule drawbridge that carries Battlefield Blvd (SR 168 Bus.) and spans the Atlantic Intracoastal Waterway in Chesapeake, Virginia.
 It was constructed in 2004 by the Army Corps of Engineers and is operated by the City of Chesapeake.
 It has a mean daily traffic of 35,000 vehicles.

 Major intersections

 The entire route is in the independent city of Chesapeake.